Press

 Highlights report

-Download the Kering Foundation Highlights
+Download Kering Foundation Highlights

 “Wherever women’s integrity and dignity are attacked, I believe each of us has a particular responsibility.
 Having long been involved in actions of solidarity with women, I want Kering to be at their side everywhere in the world.”